skroggel/t3-forminator/readMe.md

 * removes the annoying utility-classes (mb-3, mb-2) of the new default layout (layout2) of typo3/cms-form
 * several JS functions for forms (reloadOnChange, submitOnChange, AJAX-submit, removal of error classes when user edits fields,...)
 * JS-init for select2 elements
-* Resize-End-Event for handling the resize event only once on the end
+* Better-Resize-Event for handling the resize event only once on the end and smoothly on mobile devices

 # Installation
 Simply install the extension and integrate the TypoScript of the extension into the root page of the website.